Travel Tips – 10 Important Facts for a Tanzania Safari & Zanzibar

 4. Insurance

 We provide only air rescue ambulance coverage, which is limited to emergency evacuations and does not include other travel-related risks.
 Therefore, obtaining comprehensive travel insurance is highly recommended.
-It protects against medical expenses, trip cancellations, lost luggage, and unforeseen incidents, ultimately ensuring peace of mind and a stress-free travel experience
+It protects against medical expenses, trip cancellations, lost luggage, and unforeseen incidents, ultimately ensuring peace of mind and a stress-free travel experience.
+For your safety and convenience, one of the most important travel tips is to secure full travel insurance before your journey begins.

 5. Travel authorization